x-x00/web-project/README.md

 # phone-shop (still in development)

 A website for selling phones.
+You can check the website here http://16.170.216.218/ ( hosted on the cloud with AWS )

 ## Tech Stack